Redwall (novel)

 Redwall is a fantasy novel by Brian Jacques.
 Originally published in 1986, it is the first book of the Redwall series.
 The book was illustrated by Gary Chalk, with the British cover illustration by Pete Lyon and the US cover by Troy Howell.
-It is also one of the three Redwall novels to be made into an animated television series (which is aired on PBS, but produced by the Canadian studio Nelvana), along with Mattimeo (Season 2) and Martin the Warrior (Season 3).
+It is also one of the three Redwall novels to be made into an animated television series (aired on PBS, but produced by the Canadian studio Nelvana), along with Mattimeo (season 2) and Martin the Warrior (season 3).

 Plot summary

 A young anthropomorphic mouse named Matthias is a novice monk at Redwall Abbey, where he was adopted as a young orphan, though he dreams of a life of adventure, inspired by the legends of Martin the Warrior, the founder of Redwall.
 One summer, Redwall Abbey is surrounded by the army of Cluny the Scourge, an infamously evil one-eyed rat.
-Matthias is guided by visions of Martin the Warrior, while the abbey inhabitants prepare the defense of their home against Cluny's impending attack.
-Matthias seeks Martin's famous sword, supposedly hidden somewhere within the abbey, helped particularly by Methuselah, an ancient and grizzled mouse who serves as Redwall's historian.
-Cluny, meanwhile, attempts to gain entrance to the abbey and murders a defector from his horde, Sela the red fox.
+Matthias is guided by visions of Martin the Warrior.
+While the abbey inhabitants prepare the defense of their home against Cluny's impending attack, Matthias seeks Martin's famous sword, supposedly hidden somewhere within the abbey.
+He is helped particularly by Methuselah, an ancient and grizzled mouse who serves as Redwall's historian.
+Cluny, meanwhile, attempts to gain entrance to the abbey in numerous ways- a battering ram, tunnelling, a siege tower and various others.

+When Cluny is almost fatally injured following a failed attempt to scale the Abbey walls, a healer fox named Sela is summoned to help him.
+Sela is a spy, who has sold secrets to both sides in various wars.
+Cluny, however, suspects Sela is up to something, and when his suspicions are proven, has her murdered by two of his captains.
 Sela's son, Chickenhound, seeks refuge at Redwall but ends up accidentally killing Methuselah after being caught stealing.
 Driven from the abbey, Chickenhound is maimed in the wilderness by the venomous adder Asmodeus Poisonteeth, a local terror in Mossflower Wood, the forest that surrounds the abbey.

-Clues to the location of Martin's sword and shield have been built into the abbey, allowing Matthias to recover the shield, though he discovers the sword has been stolen by a wild house sparrow tribe, the Sparras, that dwell on Redwall's roof.
+Clues to the location of Martin's sword and shield have been built into the abbey, allowing Matthias to recover the shield, though he discovers the sword has been stolen by a wild house sparrow tribe, the Sparras, that dwells on Redwall's roof.
 He learns from the violent sparrows that the sword was stolen from them in turn by Asmodeus.
 The king of the sparrows attacks Matthias but dies when the two plummet together off the abbey roof.
 Matthias recovers and ventures to Asmodeus's lair with his new allies Log-a-Log, a shrew, and Warbeak Sparra, the new and just queen of the aforementioned Sparras.
-Matthias, Log-a-Log, and two other Shrews succeed in retrieving the sword from Asmodeus's cave, Asmodeus kills the latter two, and Matthias subsequently kills Asmodeus.
+Matthias and Log-A-Log succeed in retrieving the sword from Asmodeus's cave.
+They are originally accompanied by a female shrew named Guosim, who is the final victim of Asmodeus.
+Matthias kills Asmodeus with the sword.
 Alerted to the fall of the abbey by the Sparra tribe, Matthias rushes back to Redwall to save his friends.